NN0X/AdventOfCode-2025/README.md

 It's interesting.
 Unfortunately I was drinking when programming, which in most languages is not a problem, but in this case happened to be one.
 I came up with a good solution for task 2, made a programming error and went down a spiral of overthinking the puzzle.
 Long story short, Haskell feels ok, but not for a one day challange.
 Couldn't do it without slight help from Gemini.

 ### Swift
-Suprisingly syntax is somewhat similar to Go.
+Suprisingly syntax is somewhat similar to Kotlin.
 Didn't like the @main struct way of defining entry point and the fact that math library is not included by default or even importable from standard library.
 Unfortunately, although I came up with a general solution for task 2, I would not be able to implement it today in a way that it would work in a reasonable time, so I gave Gemini my unoptimized mess of a merging function and it suggested the correct approach with DSU.

 ## License
 This repository is licensed under the [MIT License](LICENSE.md).